basarat/demo-jest/script.md

 }
 ```

-Another thing the interviewer might request is to remove the mutation in `result` and go with a more functional approach.
+Another thing the interviewer might request is to remove the mutation of the `result` variable and present a solution with a more functional approach.
 They might even give you the hint to use the `conditional ternary` operator.

 * An `if/else` chain with only single assignment statements can easily be converted into a ternary chain.

+* We will go ahead and assign the result to an expression driven by the conditional ternary operator

 * If bla bla then bla bla otherwise check bla bla then bla bla otherwise

-* And then we can make `result` a const as well.
+* And now since there is no lazy assignment to the `result` variable we can make it a `const` as well.

 ```js
 for (let index = 1; index < 101; index++) {